 Not all tomatoes are created equal.
 The best tomatoes to use for salsa are those with concentrated flavor, meaty flesh and not too juicy.
-If you can get your hands on dry-farmed Early Girl tomatoes those are the best because the flavor is really concentrated.
+If you can get your hands on dry-farmed Early Girl, New Girl or Dirty Girl tomatoes those are the best because the flavor is really concentrated.
 If you are in the SF Bay area you can find them pretty easily.
 Otherwise I would recommend using plum tomatoes like Roma or San Marzano.
-As for spiciness, this recipe is mild but you can replace the bell pepper with 1-4 jalapeños, depending on if you prefer mild, medium or spicy.
+As for spiciness, this recipe is mild but you can add 1-4 jalapeños, depending on if you prefer mild, medium or spicy.
+Just remove the stems, slice in half and add the peppers to the blender.
 This salsa can be enjoyed right away or it can be preserved in canning jars and saved for later.
 It has enough acidity to be water-bath canned.

 Makes: 2 pints